Skip to content

 avg

-Returns the AVG aggregate SQL function for the given column name.
+Returns the AVG aggregate SQL function for the specified column.

 The AVG function returns the average of a numeric column in a table.
 It calculates the mean of all values in the specified column.